Copy-and-paste this spec into your AI

 K1=* @K1=V2;

-// Variables may swap key name into value
+// Variable swap key name into value

 *=V1 K2=@@1;